nishantjr/kninja/README.md

 KNinja is a python-based generator intended to ease the startup time for K projects.
-We'd like the setup time for projects not using advanced compilation features (such as plugins for the OCaml and LLVM backends) to be as cheap as possible.
+We'd like the setup time for projects not using advanced compilation features (such as plugins for the OCaml and LLVM backends) to be as cheap as possible, while still simplifying common advanced usage patterns.
 KNinja is a bit opinionated in the directory layout of the project (but allows for some configuration via ninja variables).

 Overview
 ========